Causes and treatment of hooded eyes

 What to Expect After Blepharoplasty

-Hooded eyes surgery aftercare – top tips
+Hooded eyes surgery Aftercare – top tips

 Here are some top tips for hooded eye surgery aftercare to ensure optimal healing and recovery:

-- Take pain medication as prescribed: Some discomfort or pain is to be expected after the procedure, which can be managed with pain medication prescribed by your surgeon.
+- Take pain medication as prescribed: Some discomfort or pain is expected after the procedure, which can be managed with pain medication prescribed by your surgeon.
 Take these medications as directed to minimize pain and discomfort during the recovery period.

 - Protect your eyes from the sun: Protect your eyes from the sun by wearing sunglasses and a hat when outside.
 Sun exposure can cause inflammation and delay healing.